 - the attractiveness of NHS Digital as an 'employer of choice'

 - our need for a wide range of skills, many of which are niche and in demand

 - a decreasing pool of contractors willing to work in the public sector

-- the as yet unknown impact of Brexit on the availability of foreign workers
+- the as yet unknown impact of the UK not being an EU member state, on the availability of foreign workers